iffy/votecounter/README.md

     heroku config:set CAPTCHA_PRIVATE_KEY="put yours here"

+7. Choose the things people are allowed to vote on:

+    heroku config:set VOTING_OPTIONS="round1-apple round1-banana round1-cow round1-dog"

-7. Make a database
+8. Make a database

     heroku addons:add heroku-postgresql:dev

+9. Add your SSH key:

+    heroku keys:add

-8. Run the app
+10. Run the app

     git push heroku master

+11. See it (this will be a 404, but you can go to `/results`)

+    heroku apps:open